-The Importance of Network Visibility in End User Experience Monitoring for Business Critical Applications by Team AppNeta May 13, 2015
+The Importance of Network Visibility in End-User Experience Monitoring for Business-Critical Applications by Team AppNeta May 13, 2016

-If you are having network issues, the downstream effects are going to end up in the end user experience of your business critical applications.
-According to an Aberdeen Group survey of 158 organizations, APM: Getting IT on the C-Level’s Agenda, app performance issues have a direct impact on the business, including declined employee productivity (64%), lost revenue opportunities (41%), decreased customer satisfaction (61%) and damage to brand reputation (39%).
-Connecting the dots between the network and the applications it supports is critical to gaining an understanding of the impacts of poor network and app performance on the end user experience.
+If you are having network issues, the downstream effects are going to show up in the end-user experience of your business-critical applications.
+According to an Aberdeen Group survey of 158 organizations,, app performance issues have a direct impact on the business, including declined employee productivity (64%), lost revenue opportunities (41%), decreased customer satisfaction (61%) and damage to brand reputation (39%).
+Connecting the dots between the network and the applications it supports is critical to gaining an understanding of the impacts of poor network and app performance on the end-user experience.

-Looking at the network as well as application monitoring with an emphasis on the end-user experience has become more important as businesses have moved from building or consuming on-premise applications to deploying SaaS applications.
+Looking at the network as well as application monitoring with an emphasis on the end-user experience has become more important as businesses have moved from building or consuming on-premises applications to deploying SaaS applications.
 Microsoft Office 365 is now the faster, cloud-based equivalent of Microsoft Office.
-As more applications move to the Cloud, and more people are consuming apps in the Cloud, the conditions have become a lot more complex and dynamic, and performance monitoring of both the network and the application are much more important as a result.
+As more applications move to the cloud, and more people are consuming apps in the cloud, the conditions have become a lot more complex and dynamic, and performance monitoring of both the network and the application are much more important as a result.

-This is where our full-stack monitoring tools come in.
-AppNeta’s full-stack product suite gives you the visibility you need across the three areas ─ the end-user, the network and the application ─ and it is the only APM tool set that allows you to do so for both applications you are building and those you are buying and consuming.
-As companies build and consume more customer-centric applications and move all their business-critical apps to the Cloud, having an optimized end-user experience will become even more important and our full-stack monitoring solution can help them ensure that.
+This is where our monitoring tools come in.
+AppNeta Performance Manager gives you the visibility you need across the three essential areas—the end user, the network and the application.
+As companies build and consume more customer-centric applications and move all their business-critical apps to the cloud, having an optimized end-user experience will become even more important.